NOTE: Check Social links at bottom for videos on installing (youtube) and decal production (tiktok).

 Detached areas or small details will have a greater tendency to stay on transfer tape and may tear or get lost.

-Should last you up to at least 6 years in normal conditions.
+Should last up to at least 6 years in normal outdoor conditions.
+Extreme temperatures may affect the lifespan of vinyl.